Does your municipality do an exceptional job of Keeping Cats Safe & Saving Bird Lives? If so, we’d like to hear about it!

 The Safe Cats, Safe Birds Municipal Award was launched in 2017 by Nature Canada to showcase Canada’s most progressive municipalities and their leaders who, as stewards of their local environment, make an important contribution to bird conservation by adopting animal control bylaws that specifically address and humanely control cats, and the human-caused threat to birds they can present.

 Municipalities from all regions of Canada, and of all sizes and shapes, are eligible.
-Nominations will be accepted from both individuals or organizations (including municipalities themselves) and must be sent to email@example.com by November 30, 2017.
+Nominations will be accepted from both individuals or organizations (including municipalities themselves) and should be sent to email@example.com.

 The criteria for selecting the winner include: